DRIVER-EU/test-bed-design/doc/introduction.md

 # 1. Introduction

 In the Crisis Management (CM) domain, practitioners need to be prepared for the unexpected: based on past experience and the local incidents they had to deal with, they develop a feeling for the things that did not go so well.
 As with most incidents many lives are involved, they are continuously looking for solutions to improve their response and preparedness.
+Their aim is to be more efficient and effective, save more lives, against fewer costs.
+Some of the ways to achieve this are to improve existing CM procedures, like media communication.
+Other possibilities are to introduce new software applications or hardware to remedy current shortcomings, such as introducing a Common Operational Picture application when the situational awareness is insufficient.
+But how does one really know that such a solution improves things?
+By trying them out in a Trial, a well-controlled experiment carried out under observation.

+The [DRIVER+ project](http://www.driver-project.eu) aims at helping CM practitioners by providing them with the 'tools' to properly evaluate new solutions during a Trail:

+- The Portfolio of Solutions (PoS), an online web application where the CM practitioner can find out about existing solutions, and user experiences.
+- A Lessons Learned Framework (LLF), an online web application to share experiences among practitioners.
+- The Trial Guidance Methodology (TGM, deliverable D922.21 - Trial guidance methodology and guidance tool specifications (version 1)) and Trial Guidance Tool (TGT), a step-by-step approach that guides CM practitioners through all the steps needed to prepare and run a Trial.
+- The Test-bed infrastructure, a suite of software tools and services that support practitioners preparing and executing a Trial or training exercise

+This document is all about the latter, the Test-bed infrastructure, but since it strongly relates to the TGM, a brief summary of the TGM is presented first.

 Within the [DRIVER+ project](http://www.driver-project.eu), a Trial Guidance Methodology (TGM, deliverable D922.21 - Trial guidance methodology and guidance tool specifications (version 1)) and tools are developed to help resolve the needs of practitioners through a systematic and pragmatic approach.
-The Test-bed infrastructure is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information (see Figure 4).
+The Test-bed infrastructure is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information (see [Figure 3](./README.md#fig1.2.3)).
 This allows end-users in the CM domain to Trial solutions, and see if they address their gaps.
 Additionally,it can be used to support training exercises as well.

 The simplified DRIVER+ TGM process to Trial solutions is like this: